Table of Contents

 Core challenges

-When dealing with millions of square meters of ultra-large spaces, attempting to build a single giant map faces many technical obstacles:
+When dealing with mega-spaces spanning millions of square meters, attempting to create a single giant map faces multiple technical obstacles:

-1. Data collection difficulty: A single collection session that takes too long can cause device overheating and excessively large data volumes (hundreds of GB), making upload and processing extremely difficult.
+1. Acquisition difficulties: Prolonged single acquisition causes device overheating and excessive data volume (hundreds of GB), making upload and processing extremely challenging.

-2. Accumulated error: Mapping errors accumulate with collection distance.
-Over paths spanning several kilometers, even a 1% error can result in deviations of tens of meters, which are hard to correct.
+2. Cumulative error: Mapping errors accumulate with acquisition distance.
+On paths spanning several kilometers, even a 1% error can result in dozens of meters of deviation, which is difficult to correct.

-3. Performance bottleneck: Loading and optimizing map data covering millions of square meters can instantly exhaust device memory.
+3. Performance bottlenecks: Loading and optimizing map data covering millions of square meters can instantly exhaust device memory.

-The standard solution to the ultra-large space problem is divide and conquer, logically dividing the entire large scene into multiple sub-regions that physically overlap with each other, collecting each sub-region separately, and finally fusing and optimizing all sub-regions.
-This enables seamless roaming through dynamic loading at runtime.
+The standard solution for mega-space challenges is divide and conquer.
+Logically divide the entire large scene into multiple physically overlapping sub-regions, acquire each sub-region separately, and finally fuse and optimize all sub-regions.
+This enables seamless roaming through dynamic loading during runtime.

 Data acquisition

-You need to plan according to the large-space data acquisition method.
+You need to plan according to the mega-space data acquisition method.

-• Segmentation principle: Divide the large scene by area, scene, or functional zone, with each zone covering approximately 100,000 square meters.
+• Division principle: Divide the large scene by area, scenery, or functional zones, with each area ideally around 100,000 square meters.

-• Overlap requirement: Adjacent sub-zones must have a minimum of 200 meters of fully overlapping paths.
-The larger the overlap area, the better the fused map.
-Ensure sufficient overlap to optimize the fusion of adjacent sub-maps.
+• Overlap requirement: Adjacent sub-regions require at least 200 meters of completely overlapping paths.
+Larger overlap areas yield better fused maps.
+Ensure sufficient overlap zones for fusion optimization between adjacent sub-maps.

 Tip

-• GNSS-based query: In outdoor scenarios, GNSS is used to assist in querying the map, enabling precise positioning even in large maps.
+• GNSS-based queries: In outdoor scenarios, GNSS assists map queries, ensuring precise localization even in large maps.

-• On-demand loading: When placing content, the mesh of each sub-area can be loaded individually.
+• On-demand loading: When placing content, load each sub-region's mesh individually.

 • Seamless switching:

-1. The positioning algorithm runs simultaneously in sub-map A and sub-map B.
+1. Localization algorithms run simultaneously in sub-map A and sub-map B.